-There are several ways to get your documents and ebooks onto your Kindle device.
-This guide covers all the methods: Send to Kindle app, email, USB transfer, and format considerations.
+Learn how to send documents and ebooks to your Kindle device.
+Guide covers Send to Kindle app, email delivery, USB transfer, and format conversion.

 Kindle Supported Formats